 A student who is not making satisfactory progress toward specific classroom, lab, and/or clinical outcomes, may be placed on monitoring at any point during their program of study.
-The duration will be determined by the appropriate Program Director.
+The duration will be determined by the Program Director.

-- Classroom/Lab/Clinical Monitoring is not considered a probationary status; however failure to meet the terms of the monitoring will result in probationary status. - Classroom monitoring may occur when student behaviors are not conducive to classroom outcomes and student success. - Lab or clinical monitoring may occur when student behaviors lead to a negative outcome or injury (incident) or when skills, behaviors and actions are not conducive to course outcomes and success. - Each situation is evaluated on a case-by-case basis.
+- Classroom monitoring may occur when student behaviors are not conducive to classroom outcomes and student success. - Lab or clinical monitoring may occur when student behaviors lead to a negative outcome or injury (incident) or when skills, behaviors and actions are not conducive to course outcomes and success. - Refer to the medication calculation policy for students who are unsuccessful on the medication calculation tests.

+Failure to meet the terms of classroom/lab/clinical monitoring will result in probationary status.
+Each situation is evaluated on a case-by-case basis.